CS-433/ml-project-2-eeg_ml/README.md

 ## Getting Started
 ### Data
 Before running the code, you need to download the dataset from [EEG_dataset.pth](https://drive.google.com/file/d/1zQi72b9_j1zbEUPtQorYEv29_3OLVOe6/view?usp=sharing) and [EEG_dataset_by_subject.pth](https://drive.google.com/file/d/1Y5UCXA82ko64fAdmeH0Kn4C2-EN-tVJJ/view?usp=sharing) and put them under `./data/training_data`.
-You also need to download our pretrained models from here and unzip them to `./checkpoints`.
+Our pretrained models are already included in this repository and you can find them from `./checkpoints`.

 (The raw data is processed by the script `data_preparation.py` to generate these .pth files, but we don't provide the raw data and you don't need to rerun it again.
 We also have filtered data in different frequency bands.
 Since they take a huge amount of storage, we don't provide them here.
 If you really need them, please contact ren.li@epfl.ch.)